msupply-foundation/msupply_docs/content/docs/manage/demographics.md

 template = "docs/page.html"

 [extra]
-lead = "Demographics is a where you can view future projections for different demographic indicators" toc = true top = false
+toc = true
+top = false
 +++

+Demographics is available only on the [Open mSupply Central Server](/docs/getting_started/central).
+This is where you can view and manage future projections for different demographic indicators.

+## Configuration

+Currently, `Demographics` features are only enabled as part of the `Vaccine` module.

+To begin, enable the store preference for `mobile: Uses Vaccine Module` (see the [store preferences](https://docs.msupply.org.nz/other_stuff:virtual_stores#preferences_tab) documentation for how to do this).

 ## Viewing Demographics Indicators